fluxcd/notification-controller/docs/spec/README.md

 The notification controller handles webhook requests on a dedicated port.
-This port can be used to create a Kubernetes LoadBalancer Service or Ingress to expose the receiver endpoint outside the cluster to be accessed by GitHub, GitLab, Bitbucket, Harbor, DockerHub, Jenkins, etc.
+This port can be used to create a Kubernetes LoadBalancer Service or Ingress to expose the receiver endpoint outside the cluster to be accessed by GitHub, GitLab, Bitbucket, Harbor, DockerHub, Jenkins, Quay, etc.

 Receiver API: